HTC vs. Spectrum

 † Limited time offer; subject to change; requires new Internet service activation; valid to qualified members.
 Standard rates apply after 1 year.
 Other restrictions may apply.

-HTC provides fiber-to-the-home internet in most of its service areas and cable internet in places where HTC still needs to upgrade.
+HTC provides fiber-to-the-home internet in most of its service areas and cable internet in areas that still need an upgrade.
 Some areas continue to offer both as HTC replaces cable with fiber, so you won’t know if a plan uses cable or fiber until you call.
 Prices are the same whether you’re on cable or fiber.

 As for cost, HTC’s prices are cheaper than Spectrum during and after the first 12 months.
 The rates include a cable modem and router—Spectrum offers a free cable modem only.
 And you can waive the installation cost if you sign up for an annual contract instead of going with a no-contract plan.